DAOmasons/allo-v2/contracts/strategies/_poc/grant-ships/Spec.md

 ### Game Facilitators apply yellow or red flags

+### GameManager can deploy other types of GrantShips.

+// Todo: Not currently in use, but we can adapt other Allo strategies and turn them into GrantShips.
+Definitely worth mentioning.

+### Content Generation

+// With off-chain tools, we usually have the luxury of having user generated content to see 'why' a user initiated a certain action.
+In many governance apps, we usually don't have that luxury.
+However, with grants programs, the demand for good record-keeping is very high.
+This usually creates a large burden for program managers, who have to access data across many different silos.
+These contracts aim to make record-keeping a passive side-effect.
+Full transparency is not only necessary for playing the game, it's a strategy for success.

 ## Roles and Actors

-The Grant Ships game delegates distinct and revokable roles to participants using Hats protocol to foster efficient operations:
+The Grant Ships game delegates distinct and revokable roles to participants using [Hats protocol](https://github.com/Hats-Protocol/hats-protocol) to foster efficient operations:

 - **Game Facilitators:** Responsible for initalizing the game, selecting Grant Ships and approving fund allocations.
 Game Faciliators have the optionto apply and resolve yellow or red flags to Grant Ships which will go on the Grant Ships record.
 Red flags lock down ship operations until resolved.
 - **Grant Ship Operator:** Operators approve Grant Recipients and their submitted milestones.
 They submit fund allocations for Game Faciliator review, and distribute the allocated funds when milestones are submitted.
 - **Grant Recipients:** Grant Recipients apply for funding and are either approved or rejected by the Grant Ship Operators.
 They can also submit milestones for funding.

+  // Todo: Include the high-level diagram of the Hats Structure.

 ## User Flows